-During the Spring 2016 semester Kennedy was a Joan Shorenstein Fellow at Harvard’s Shorenstein Center on Media, Politics and Public Policy.
+During the Spring 2016 semester, Kennedy was a Joan Shorenstein Fellow at Harvard’s Shorenstein Center on Media, Politics, and Public Policy.
 While at Shorenstein he wrote a paper titled “The Bezos Effect,” which tracks the reinvention of The Washington Post as a national digital news organization under the ownership of Amazon founder Jeff Bezos.

-His book “The Wired City: Reimagining Journalism and Civic Life in the Post-Newspaper Age” (University of Massachusetts, 2013) explores the burgeoning world of online local and regional journalism, focusing on the New Haven Independent, a nonprofit news organization founded in 2005.
-“The Wired City” has been favorably reviewed by the Columbia Journalism Review, The Boston Globe and CommonWealth Magazine.
+His book The Wired City: Reimagining Journalism and Civic Life in the Post-Newspaper Age (University of Massachusetts, 2013) explores the burgeoning world of online local and regional journalism, focusing on the New Haven Independent, a nonprofit news organization founded in 2005.
+The Wired City was favorably reviewed by the Columbia Journalism Review, The Boston Globe, and CommonWealth Magazine.

-A former media columnist for The Guardian and The Boston Phoenix, he is the 2001 recipient of the National Press Clubäó»s Arthur Rowse Award for Press Criticism.
-He is also the author of “Little People: Learning to See the World Through My Daughteräó»s Eyes” (Rodale, 2003), a memoir about raising a daughter with dwarfism.
-His blog, Media Nation, tracks issues related to journalism, politics and culture.
+A former media columnist for The Guardian and The Boston Phoenix, he is a 2019 recipient of the Yankee Quill Award for lifetime achievement from the New England Academy of Journalists.
+In 2018 he received the Media Ecology Association’s James W. Carey Journalism Award.
+He is also the author of Little People: Learning to See the World Through My Daughter’s Eyes (Rodale, 2003), a memoir about raising a daughter with dwarfism.
+His blog, Media Nation, tracks issues related to journalism, politics, and culture.